chengcli/elements/README.md

 ```

 ## Main functions
+- `elements::get_element_weight`
-- `elements::get_element_weight` - returns the weight of the element.
+This function takes an element symbol and returns the weight of the element.

+- `elements::get_element_name`
-- `elements::get_element_name` - returns the name of the element.
+This function takes an element symbol and returns the full name of the element.

+- `elements::get_element_symbol`
-- `elements::get_element_symbol` - returns the symbol of the element.
+This function takes an element name and returns the symbol of the element.

+- `elements::get_atomic_number`
-- `elements::get_atomic_number` - returns the atomic number of the element.
+This function takes an element symbol and returns the atomic number of the element.

-- `elements::get_composition` - returns the composition of the compound.
+- `elements::get_composition`
+This function takes a string of a chemical compound and returns a composition map, i.e., symbol and number pairs.

+- `elements::get_compound_weight`
-- `elements::get_compound_weight` - returns the molecular weight of the compound.
+This function takes a composition map and returns the weight of the compound.